 Refund Policy and Procedure

-The Application Fee is strictly non-refundable and non-transferable except in the following circumstances:
+The Enrollment Fee is non-refundable and non-transferable except in the following circumstances:

-- Stamford is unable to offer a place to a student applicant due to denial of student pass or failure to obtain approval by the relevant Singapore authorities
+1) Stamford is unable to offer a place to a student applicant due to denial of student pass or approval by the relevant Singapore authorities

-- Stamford is unable to offer a place to a student applicant due to waitlist at Stamford and the student elects not to be placed on the waitlist
+2) Stamford is unable to offer a place to a student applicant due to waitlist for the relevant year level and the student applicant elects not to be placed on the waitlist

-- Student applicant does not meet the eligibility criteria for enrolment at Stamford
+3) Student applicant does not meet the eligibility criteria for enrollment at Stamford

-The Application Fee will be refunded in full in the event a Student application cannot be accepted at Stamford for the reasons set out in 1) to 4) as determined by Stamford in its sole discretion.
+The Enrollment Fee will be refunded in full in the event a student applicant cannot be accepted at Stamford for the reasons set out in 1) to 4) as determined by Stamford in its sole discretion.

 Non-Refundable Facility Fee